 How to save money on groceries and shop smart could put $4800 back in the pockets of the average family.
 Steve & Annette Economides give ABC’s Ryan Owens a primer on bagging up huge grocery savings.
-The information contained in this video and much more comes from the book, “Cut Your Grocery Bill in Half with America’s Cheapest Family.
+The information contained in this video and much more comes from our second book on grocery savings.
 The end result: 17 paper sacks filled with groceries for $120 / $7 per bag.
-You can read more about our money saving grocery shopping systems and money-saving habits at the bottom of this page.

 Grocery Savings Resources

 90 minute Video Seminar

 DVD or Instant Stream

 Watch and learn as Steve & Annette walk you through their proven 3 step shopping strategy.
 What to do: before you go to the store; in the store and once you get home from the store.
 Tips to maximize your time and money!

 |Find out more|

 Stretching Grocery Dollars